dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 The key mechanism for reliability and non-equivocation is for parties to echo a digest of the first index-j message they receive from another party .
 When 2F+1 echoes are collected, a message can be delivered.
-There are two ways to echo, one is using broadcast over authenticated point-2-point channels a la [Bracha Broadcast](https://core.ac.uk/download/pdf/82523202.pdf);
+There are two ways to echo, one is all-to-all broadcast over authenticated point-to-point channels a la [Bracha Broadcast](https://core.ac.uk/download/pdf/82523202.pdf);
-the other is using cryptographic signatures a la [Rampart](https://dl.acm.org/doi/10.1145/191177.191194).
+the other is converge-cast with cryptographic signatures a la [Rampart](https://dl.acm.org/doi/10.1145/191177.191194).

 Transports are often constructed in layer-by-layer regime.